sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### The right balance

-This Strategy comes with an action plan that details how ESDC will encourage and leverage open standards and OSS development practices to co-create, share and reuse across the organisation.
+This strategy comes with an action plan that details how ESDC will encourage and leverage open standards and OSS development practices to co-create, share and reuse across the organisation.
 In addition to this internal focus on an open working culture, the strategy and action plan provide for increasing outreach to open standards and OSS communities and will help ESDC become a strong force in the community of Canadian public services actively involved in open standards and OSS.

 With these internal and external activities, the strategy and action plan constitute practical instruments to help achieve the digital transformation of ESDC.